Student Services and Responsibilities

 How to buy textbooks

-You can browse and buy your textbooks in the lower level of the bookstore.
-In addition to the traditional new and used textbooks, many titles are now rentable or available as e-books to save our students money.
-Please ask your textbook clerk for instructions on these options.
+You can browse and buy your textbooks by visiting the Text Bookstore located on the first floor of Constitution Hall or by visiting the website www.uaftext.com.
+In addition to new and used textbooks, many titles are now available for rent or as e-books to help save our students money.
+Please ask your bookstore associate for more information on these options.

 Questions?
 We're here to help!